subramv/helixvis/README.md

 helixvis can be found on the Python package index at: https://pypi.org/project/helixvis/

-The most up=to-date release can be installed as follows:
+The most up-to-date release can be installed as follows:

 ```python
 python -m pip install -U pip